-Classic cars are loved by many.
-If you are the owner of a vintage or somewhat worn classic car, you might need to plan for your classic car restoration.
+Almost everyone loves a beautifully restored classic car.
+If you are the owner of a vintage or classic car that is in need of some love, you might want to plan for your classic car restoration.
 You can do the classic car restoration yourself or seek some expert help.
+In some cases, you can maximize your budget by having a professional shop do the body and paint work while doing the mechanical and assembly work yourself.
 But, before you start, there are some key things that you must know.

 Create a plan for the restoration of your classic car

 There are various choices you have to take before beginning with the restoration.
 To begin with, assess the body panel by panel, making a list of what appears to need replacing or patching.
 Get under your car and really look at the floors, trunk, battery box, and wheel wells.
 Next, assess the mechanical components: steering, electrics, fuel system, brakes, suspension, transmission, and engine.
 Finally, take a look at the interior, trim, and lights.
 As a final step, make a history of your classic auto, what locations has it spent time in, what mechanical work was done, various accidents and associated bodywork, any repainting done, etc. You are now ready to talk to a restoration shop and get some costs outlined.

 Unknowns that pop up even in the best plans

 When restoring a classic car, there are a number of potential unknowns that can affect the cost and timeline of the project.
 Some of these include:

 - Hidden damage: The car may have hidden damage or rust that is not visible until the disassembly process begins.
 Often this will be in the floors, rockers, lower A-posts, wheel wells, and/or lower doors.

 - Missing parts: The car may be missing parts that need to be sourced or fabricated, which can add to the cost and time of the restoration.

 - Unexpected repairs: During the restoration process, other problems may be discovered that require repairs, such as a damaged engine, transmission, or suspension.